 Sarah is a partner in the children and education law team.
 She specialises in complex cases involving vulnerable adults and children during care proceedings and family disputes such as child arrangement orders and contact.

-She is recognised by The Legal 500 (2017) as a 'leader in her field' and described as "outstanding at representing both parents and children in public law proceedings, with a combination of compassion and strategic acumen that puts her head and shoulders above the crowd."
+She is also recognised by The Legal 500 (2017) as a 'leader in her field' and described as "outstanding at representing both parents and children in public law proceedings, with a combination of compassion and strategic acumen that puts her head and shoulders above the crowd."

 Sarah is particularly experienced in advising and representing children, parents and family members in difficult and sensitive cases which are often life changing for families - for example, where there are issues of parental drug and alcohol addiction, domestic violence and or a mental health difficulty.
 Sarah has a reputation for being able to tackle a difficult area in a case such as mental health without being phased by the added complexities.
 She handles these highly emotional cases with sensitivity and kindness.